mborisyak/symgen/README.md

 `symgen.GeneratorMachine` can evaluate (trace) results of the expression as it is being generated.
 To enable tracing, one should supply `inputs` argument to the `GeneratorMachine.__call__` method.
 The `inputs` array should have the same shape as in `StackMachine.__call__`.
-The partial results are available via the following keywords:
+The partial results are available via the following context-like variables:
 - `inputs` holds the original array;
 - `stack` --- a list with the current state of the stack;
 - `memory` --- a dictionary (`int -> np.ndarray`) with the current state of memory.